Building Energy and Water Scoring (BEWS)

 • Create or log in to your account at energystar.gov/benchmark

-• Identify your building’s main use (e.g. office, multifamily, school)
+• Identify your building’s main use (e.g. office, multi-family, school)

 • Use the worksheet to gather building details: energy, water, and square footage